Corrugated Hat + Cowl

 To knit your own Corrugated Hat + Cowl Set, you will need five skeins total.
 You will need…

-• Yarn A: 2 skeins of Purl Soho’s Good Wool, 100% Andean highland wool.
-Each skein is approximately 383 yards/ 100 grams.
+- Yarn A: 2 skeins of Purl Soho’s Good Wool, 100% Andean highland wool yarn.
+Each skein of this sport weight yarn is approximately 383 yards/ 100 grams.
 We used Heirloom White.

-• Yarn B: 1 skein of Purl Soho’s Mulberry Merino, 80% extra fine merino wool and 20% silk.
+- Yarn B: 1 skein of Purl Soho’s Mulberry Merino, 80% extra fine merino wool and 20% silk.
 Each skein is approximately 247 yards/ 100 grams.
 We used Red Poppy.
-(NOTE: We no longer offer Mulberry Merino, but choose from one of our other sport weight yarns.)

 NOTE: The Hat requires approximately 45 (65, 90, 115, 135) yards of Yarn A and 55 (75, 110, 135, 160) yards of Yarn B. The Cowl requires approximately 370 yards of Yarn A and 415 yards of Yarn C.